Sonudhukia143/RealEstateWeb/README.md

 # 🛍️ Maîsen Monde

-**Maîsen Monde** is an elegant, user-friendly e-commerce web application that brings premium Realestate dealing experiences online.
+**Maîsen Monde** is an elegant, user-friendly real-estate web application that brings premium Realestate dealing experiences online.
 Built with modern frontend technologies and clean UI/UX, it allows users to browse curated listings, view detailed pages, and filter their listings with ease.

 ---